UCL-VR/ubiq-website/content/blog/ubiq-genie/index.md

 More details on Ubiq-Genie incl. full descriptions of the prototypes and opportunities for future research can be found in our [paper](/publication/ubiq-genie).
 {{< /alert >}}

+{{< alert icon="ℹ️" context="success" >}}
+The source code of Ubiq-Genie is available on [GitHub](https://github.com/UCL-VR/ubiq-genie) and is licensed under the [Apache 2.0 License](https://github.com/UCL-VR/ubiq-genie/blob/main/LICENSE.txt).
+{{< /alert >}}

 ### System
 ![System Diagram](SystemDiagram.png)

 The Ubiq-Genie architecture consists of three main components: the Unity scene, applications, and services.
 The Unity scene serves as the interface for VR users and communicates with a server-side component called the `ApplicationController`.
 The `ApplicationController` acts as a central coordination point for one or more different services and communicates with the `ServiceController` of each service.
 The `ServiceController` is responsible for providing a specific function and orchestrates the data flow of one or more underlying child processes through the I/O stream of the server's operating system.

 We implemented several services including speech-to-text, image synthesis, conversational text synthesis, file server, and text-to-speech.
-The addition of new services and the creation of applications will be described in the documentation of the upcoming release of the Ubiq-Genie source code.
+The addition of new services and the creation of applications is described on a page in the [Ubiq-Genie GitHub repo](https://github.com/UCL-VR/ubiq-genie/tree/main/Server).

-{{< alert icon="ℹ️" context="info" >}}
-The source code of Ubiq-Genie will be posted to this page soon!
-{{< /alert >}}

 ### Prototype 1: Texture Generation